😩 Struggling to sleep? ShutEye® might be the answer! 👍

 Key Takeaways

-The Uberman sleep cycle is a type of polyphasic sleep schedule where you sleep for only two hours per day, divided into six 20-minute naps spaced evenly throughout the day.
+Sleep is made up of several sleep stages, mainly light sleep, deep sleep, and rapid eye movement (REM) sleep.
+While most people follow a monophasic or biphasic sleep pattern, the Uberman sleep cycle takes a different approach, reducing total sleep time to just 2 hours per day, divided into six evenly spaced 20-minute naps.
 This means you’ll be sleeping for a total of two hours, which is significantly less than the recommended seven to nine hours of sleep per day.

 While some polyphasic sleepers claim that the Uberman sleep cycle increases productivity and alertness, there’s a lack of scientific evidence to support these claims.
 Moreover, adopting such a segmented sleep pattern can lead to sleep deprivation, which can have negative effects on your overall health, including impaired cognitive function and increased risk of accidents.